Mwonzora Issues Threats As MDC Members Participate In CCC Nomination Process

 In the past, the MDC has recalled councillors and MPs aligned with Nelson Chamisa.

-The CCC evolved from the MDC after a leadership crisis and the recall of members aligned with the Chamisa faction.
+The CCC evolved from the MDC after a leadership crisis following the demise of founding leader Morgan Tsvangirai and the recall of members aligned with the Chamisa faction.